thomas-leroy/ubuntools/README.md

 What this repo is :

- * a list of tools I use everyday
+ * a list of softwares I use everyday
- * a list of tools that works in the real everyday life
+ * a list of softwares that works in the real everyday life

 What this repo is not :